rgeneaux/PyMoDAQ/docs/src/tutorials/data_analysis_tutorial.rst

     import numpy as np

     # importing PymoDAQ modules
-    from pymodaq.utils.h5modules.saving import H5SaverLowLevel  # object to open the h5 file
+    from pymodaq_data.h5modules.saving import H5SaverLowLevel  # object to open the h5 file
-    from pymodaq.utils.h5modules.data_saving import DataLoader  # object used to properly load data from the h5 file from pymodaq.utils.data import DataRaw, DataToExport
+    from pymodaq_data.h5modules.data_saving import DataLoader  # object used to properly load data from the h5 file from pymodaq_data.data import DataRaw, DataToExport

     from pymodaq import __version__
     print(__version__)